-- 1. Score a minimum percentage of 80% in the Lab/Clinical Competency Observation performed by a PSG instructor. - 2.
-Successfully complete the required Patient Tracking Log and additional clinical assignments. - 3.
-Earn a level of Satisfactory in each competency by the end of each clinical rotation from the Preceptor Evaluation on the PSG Student. - 4.
+- 1. Successfully complete the required Patient Tracking Log and additional clinical assignments. - 2.
+Earn a level of Satisfactory in each competency by the end of each clinical rotation from the Preceptor Evaluation on the PSG Student. - 3.
 Have an acceptable clinical attendance record and complete any required make-ups by the end of the clinical course in the event of absences.
-If there are tardies and absences, there will be additional assignments to be completed which are listed above. - 5.
+If there are tardies and absences, there will be additional assignments to be completed which are listed above. - 4.
 Successfully complete critical thinking tests given by the Instructor of Clinical Education.